gauravfs-14/adaptly/README.md

 - No analytics or telemetry are collected by Adaptly.
 - Developers must provide their own LLM API key.
 - Results are deterministic through schema validation and temperature control.
+- All UI state is stored locally in localStorage with version control.
+- No external data is transmitted except to your chosen LLM provider.

 ---